-Flying A was owned by Tidewater Petroleum, and was a major gasoline brand from the 1930s to the 1960s.
-The Flying A Dog, named Axelrod, was an advertising character for Flying A Service Stations in the 1960s.
-He starred in a few commercials, appearing in his A-shaped doghouse with a worried facial expression.
-Axelrod was the perfect mascot for these commercials because as a basset hound, his natural demeanor was one of a worrisome hound dog.
+A major gasoline brand from the 1930s to the 1960s, Flying A was owned by Tidewater Petroleum.
+The Flying A Dog, Axelrod, was an advertising character for Flying A Service Stations in the 1960s.
+He starred in a few commercials, appearing in his A-shaped doghouse with a worried expression.
+Axelrod was the perfect mascot for these commercials because, as a basset hound, his natural demeanor was one of a worrisome hound dog.

 In 1966, the western US stations of Tidewater Petroleum were bought out by Phillips Petroleum Co. and were rebranded with Phillips 66.
 In the eastern US, Flying A was replaced by Getty, and later, Texaco.
 Axelrod The Flying A Dog was phased out, but he remains alive in collectible merchandise that was made in his likeness.